Jlbrown8708/Platformer-/README.md

 ## Controls

-Use the keys WASD to move, space bar to jump and mouse to look and activate the use of mythological weapons
+In this immersive game, you'll navigate the treacherous landscapes of Transylvania using the W,A,S,D keys to move with agility and precision.
+As you encounter obstacles and enemies, utilize the space bar to execute daring jumps, evading danger and reaching new heights.

+The mouse becomes your tool of control and engagement, allowing you to survey your surroundings with a quick glance and activating the use of mythological weapons with a swift click.
+With each weapon at your disposal, unleash devastating attacks upon your foes, wielding the power of ancient artifacts and supernatural relics against those who dare to oppose you.

+Are you ready to embark on this epic adventure, wielding mythological weapons and conquering all who stand in your path?
+The fate of Transylvania lies in your hands.

 ## Developed